1,000 Books Before Kindergarten

 The Lynchburg Public Library has been proudly offering the 1,000 Books Before Kindergarten program since May 2017!

 This program is open to any child, including county residents, and you do not have to have a library card to participate.
 The program is ongoing and new participants are welcome to join at any time.
 Why not today?
 The Youth Services staff will be happy to help you get started.

-We are very thankful to our founding sponsors, The Junior League of Lynchburg and The Greater Lynchburg Community Foundation, for making this program possible!
+We are very thankful to our sponsor, The Greater Lynchburg Community Foundation and founding sponsor, The Junior League of Lynchburg for making this program possible!

 Why 1,000 Books Before Kindergarten is important: